 It boils down to plugging in the tool to the OBD II diagnostic connector which is usually located near the steering column on the bottom side of the dash panel.
 You turn on the key and scan by pushing a button that says read codes.

-It has a few more features and is much smaller in size.
+It has a few more features and is much smaller in size with a longer cable.
 It can easily fit in a glove box.
 It will reset the check engine light with a button push.
 Two advantages of the scanner is the snapshot mode and Data stream access.
 This has proven to be a big help for do it yourself car mechanics.
 There is a full review of this code reader on the Amazon website.

 Tell friends with car problems about this page.